carijung/DH110-HighFidelityPrototype/README.md

 #### • Other changes made post cognitive walkthrough
 > I decreased the saturation of the 17 icons so the page isn't too bright.

-> Changed the color contrast of the color blue so the white fonts and backgrounds fit the 4.5:1 contrast ratio.
+> I changed the color contrast of the color blue so the white fonts and backgrounds fit the 4.5:1 contrast ratio.

 ## Usability Testing
 [To be filled out after conducting]